ezraporter/AWS-Educational-Training/ACloudGuru_Certified_Cloud_Practitioner_Notes.md

 **What is Trusted Advisor?**

-Helps reduce cost, increase performance, and improve security by optimizing the AWS environment, basically advices on AWS best practices.
+Helps reduce cost, increase performance, and improve security by optimizing the AWS environment, basically advises on AWS best practices.
 Not just EC2, looks at whole account.

 Two tiers: